 In general, the term Average Length of Stay (ALOS) is defined as the length of stay in an average amount for a certain number of people.

 ALOS is a key indicator in the hospital and hotel sector.
 Analyzing the data of each period of ALOS helps to determine the scope of improvement and efficiency.
 It can vary according to the type of facility or service offered.
 For example, the ALOS of a hospital will differentiate from the one of a hotel because each provides different categories of service.

-Step by Step Process to Calculate Average Length of Stay in Excel
+How to Calculate Average Length of Stay in Excel: Step-by-Step Process

 Step 1: Insert In and Out Dates

 To start the process, here is a hypothetical situation where we are considering 5 patients’ data records in a hospital.